ShirelleW/Multiverse-Final-Portfolio/README.md

 My projects are seperated into the following categories:

-- Backend using Java and a framework (DOGS)
+- Backend using Java and Vert.x framework (DOGS)
 - Frontend using third party API and complex state management (Store-Frontend-App)
 - Fullstack App (SNKRS)